codyaverett/memento/personal/job-hunting/Federal-reserve-bank-topics.md

 Aggregations

 ### 1-2 years of experience with a web application framework in any of: Python, Java, .NET, Ruby, Node.js, or Go
+- 8 years building webapps
-- I've created webapps in Python, Java, .Net, and NodeJS
+- I've created webapps in Python (django), Java, .Net, and NodeJS
 - I used Fastify and Express with NodeJS
-- Used SpringBoot with tomcat and jetty webservers
+- Used Java SpringBoot with tomcat and jetty webservers
+- ASP .NET
 - DJango [[DJango quick reference]]

 ### 1-2 years of experience designing and integrating with web-based HTTP APIs (REST (preferred), GraphQL, SOAP)